-Here's what you need to know about Pluto TV
+Pluto TV guide: Channels, packages, sign up, and more

 If you're looking for another streaming platform that's both free and offers a wide variety of films and television series, then Peacock is a strong contender.
 At this time, Peacock offers three subscription tiers, including a free option.
 However, most live content is restricted to Peacock's Premium and Premium Plus tiers, which cost $4.99 and $9.99 per month, respectively.
 It's also worth pointing out that live programming is limited to live sports events and WWE pay-per-view events.

 Although Sling TV isn't free, the platform offers a good mix of live and on-demand content and two different plans, which start at just $35 per month.
 Sling Orange features 32 live channels, including ESPN, CNN, BBC America, and AMC.
-Meanwhile, Sling Blue includes 47 live channels, including some of the channels featured as part of Sling Orange, as well as selections like BET, Bravo, and Cartoon Network.
+Meanwhile, Sling Blue includes 42 live channels, including some of the channels featured as part of Sling Orange, as well as selections like BET, Bravo, and Cartoon Network.
 Sling Blue also allows subscribers to stream on up to three devices simultaneously.
 You can also choose to subscribe to both Sling Orange and Sling Blue for a combined fee of $50 per month.
+All three plans are currently offering a 3-day free trial, which gives you a chance to explore the service with no risk involved.

-In comparison, YouTube TV costs $64.99 per month and has 85 broadcast and cable networks, including ESPN, HGTV, BET, and TNT.
+By comparison, YouTube TV usually costs $64.99 per month, but they're currently offering a deal that lets you enjoy 85 broadcast and cable networks — including ESPN, HGTV, BET, and TNT — for a discounted price of $54.99 for the first three months.
 YouTube TV also has the added benefits of unlimited cloud DVR storage and an impressive lineup of live sports coverage, as well as a variety of premium cable channel add-ons.

 How do you sign up for Pluto TV?